mgreiler/se-unlocked/Transcripts/EP_40_Max_Stoiber.md

 How is that what, what, what do you think about that?

 **Max:** [00:05:43] Spectrum was always mainly used by developers.
-A large percentage of our users already authenticated with Kitsap even before we were bought by Gates.
-And most of the communities were around open source projects, or we also had some design communities.
+A large percentage of our users already authenticated with GitHub even before we were bought by GitHub and most of the communities were around open source projects, or we also had some design communities.
 Those are gonna have a harder time migrating somewhere else.
 But most of them were open source communities, definitely the most active ones.
 And so I think those will migrate just fine.
-I think get up discussions is a great fit for that since it is based on a repository and GitHub and open source projects are just repositories, don't get up.
+I think GitHub discussions is a great fit for that since it is based on a repository GitHub and open source projects are just repositories on GitHub.
 Right.
 And so having that community right there will actually be huge for the vibrancy for those communities and enable a lot more open source projects to build communities around their projects.
 I actually think that part of our